Byzantine army: Byzantine weapons

-Handheld Weapons
+Handheld weapons

 The Byzantines originally used weapons developed from their Late Roman origins; the Romano-Germanic migration era longsword (spatha), lance (contus), javelins (spiculum, verutum, and lancea), the lead-weighted dart (plumbata), sling and staff-sling (fundum and fustibalus), and the Qum Darya-type ("Hunnic") recurve composite bow (arcus).
 However, as military technology changed, the Byzantines changed along with it, adopting new innovations in bow construction from the incoming Avars, Magyars, and Seljuk Turks, and adapting their infantry tactics and equipment to the changing reality of warfare as time progressed.

 There were many sword (spathion) types; straight, curved, one- and two-handed, which are depicted in illustrations.
 According to Vegetius, by the 5th century the short Roman gladius had been abandoned in favor of a long two-edged sword, the spatha, used by both the infantry and cavalry.
-The tenth century Sylloge Tacticorum gives the length of this kind of sword as the equivalent of 94cm and mentions a new saber-like sword of the same length, the paramerion, a curved one-edged slashing weapon for cavalrymen.
+The tenth century Sylloge Tacticorum gives the length of this kind of sword as the equivalent of 94 cm and mentions a new saber-like sword of the same length, the paramerion, a curved one-edged slashing weapon for cavalrymen.
 Both weapons could be carried on a belt or a shoulder strap.
-A myriad of swords of Byzantine manufacture have been found dating to the 9th-11th centuries in the Balkans and Pontic region, namely consisting of the types "Garabonc", "Pliska", and "Galovo" after their findspots.
+A myriad of swords of Byzantine manufacture have been found dating to the 9th–11th centuries in the Balkans and Pontic region, namely consisting of the types "Garabonc", "Pliska", and "Galovo" after their findspots.
 These sword styles evolved separately from their western European counterparts, coming out of late antique Asiatic-type spathae introduced by the Alans and Huns, with fittings for the hilts and scabbards deriving from Persian styles, which were then given their own Byzantine fashion.
 They also have a relationship to the evolution of the sabre, a weapon that evolved out of the late antique Hunnic narrow langseax, which the Byzantines called a paramerion.
-Although dozens of sabers have been found from Bulgaria dating from the 8th-15th centuries, none can as of this moment be definitively identified as Byzantine examples.
+Although dozens of sabers have been found from Bulgaria dating from the 8th–15th centuries, none can as of this moment be definitively identified as Byzantine examples.
 By the late 12th century, western arming swords had superseded most native Byzantine styles, such as the Oakeshott Type-10a found at Pernik.

 Pikes and lances (kontaria) in the tenth century were approximately 4 meters long with an iron point (xipharion, aichme).
 One type of infantry spear, the menaulion, is described in detail; it was as thick as can fit in a man's palm, taken whole from young oak, cornel saplings, "or the so-called artzekidion" saplings.
-It was 1.9 to 3.1 meters in length with a 23-39cm head, for use by medium infantrymen (called menaulatoi after their weapon) against enemy kataphraktoi – an excellent example of a weapon and a type of specialized soldier developed for a specific tactical role.
+It was 1.9 to 3.1 meters in length with a 23–39 cm head, for use by medium infantrymen (called menaulatoi after their weapon) against enemy kataphraktoi – an excellent example of a weapon and a type of specialized soldier developed for a specific tactical role.
 Both light infantry and cavalry carried javelins (akontia or riptaria) no longer than two meters.
-Multiple spearheads have been found from 11th century Byzantine sites, namely the Drastar battlefield of 1081 AD, the Serce Limani shipwrecks, and the 12th-13th century Great Palace destruction layer.
+Multiple spearheads have been found from 11th century Byzantine sites, namely the Drastar battlefield of 1081 AD, the Serce Limani shipwrecks, and the 12th–13th century Great Palace destruction layer.